livetrails/targetjs/README.md

 ## Understanding TargetJS Syntax: Reactive Postfixes

-TargetJS uses the postfixes `$` and `$$` appended to target names for defining reactive behaviors.
-While initially appearing a bit cryptic, this convention provides a compact syntax.
+TargetJS doesn't use `async/await` and rarely relies on traditional JavaScript constructs like loops or conditionals.
+Instead, it defines reactive behaviors using the `$` and `$$` postfixes on target names, unifying asynchronous operations such as API calls, animations, timers, and UI transitions.
+Although this convention may seem a bit cryptic at first, it offers a compact syntax.

 **`$` Postfix (Immediate Reactivity):**